osartun/Backbone.Undo.js/README.md

 Backbone.Undo.js
 ================

-An extremely simple undo manager for Backbone.js
+A simple Backbone undo manager for simple apps

 **Go to [backbone.undojs.com](http://backbone.undojs.com) for demos and a video tutorial!**